Pretty Polly (hosiery): Expansion

 In 1967, an Irish subsidiary was opened at Killarney, to keep up with demand.
 In August 1991 the company was bought from BTR by the American Sara Lee Corporation for $187m who merged it with Elbeo in 1993.
 The company employed around 2,000 workers at this time.
 In 2005 when the company was owned by Sara Lee Courtaulds, production was moved from Unwin Road in Sutton in Ashfield to a 'state of the art' factory on Bridge Foot (A517) in Belper.
-In May 2006, Sara Lee sold all of its lingerie brands to PD Enterprise, as part of a company known as Courtaulds Legwear.
+In May 2006, Sara Lee sold all of its lingerie brands as part of a company known as Courtaulds Legwear.

+Liquidation

+Pretty Polly officially ceased trading and entered liquidation effective 14th May 2026.

 Advertising

 Pretty Polly was the first hosiery company to advertise on TV in 1980.
 In 1994 Laura Bailey modelled for the company, then in 1998, Eva Herzigová became the face (and legs) of Pretty Polly advertising.
 Sara Cox also modelled their hosiery.
 In 1999 the company launched their first bras, known as bbras.

 In 2003, English singer Rachel Stevens became the face of PP advertising.
 In September 2014 it was announced that Sophie Ellis-Bextor would be the Face and Legs of Pretty Polly.